-In this post I'll go through a few of the many mistakes I've made since starting WPStrands.
+In this post I'll go through a few of the many business mistakes I've made since starting WPStrands.
 And, of course, how I learned from them.

 Image: Laura Lefurgey Smith via Unsplash